 Houdini also embraced the new medium of motion pictures.
 He filmed his outdoor stunts and played them as part of his vaudeville turn.
 In 1909 he made a short narrative film for Cinema Lux in Paris called Merveilleux Exploits du Célébre Houdini à Paris.
 The film played in the United States as The Celebrated Houdini.
 Houdini, who had told the American press that he was Austrian, now emphasized an American lineage, billing himself as "The Elusive American.”
 From this point on, he would forever claim to have been born in Appleton, Wisconsin on April 6.
-(His Hungarian birth would not be publically revealed until the 1950s.)
+(His Hungarian birth would not be publically revealed until after his death.)

 |The death defier|

 Back in America, Houdini pushed the boundaries of his "challenge act."
 Now it wasn't just handcuffs that he could be challenged with; it was anything man could devise.
 He freed himself from government mail bags, a giant football, riveted boilers, packing crates, a convict ship, an iron maiden, and even from the belly of a gigantic washed-up "sea monster" in Boston.
-In New York he escaped from a packing crate after it was nailed shut and dropped into the East River.
-He would later escaped from a straitjacket while suspended by his ankles hundreds of feet in the air.
+In New York he escaped from a packing crate after it was nailed shut and dropped into the river.
+He would later escape from a straitjacket while suspended by his ankles hundreds of feet in the air.
 All his outdoor escapes drew tens of thousands of spectators.
 Before long, Houdini was the highest paid entertainer in Vaudeville and one of the most famous men alive.

 The following year, Houdini became fascinated with aviation.
 He purchased a French-made Vision biplane and flew exhibitions in Germany, England, and France.
 His aviation exploits culminated when he became the first man to fly a plane in Australia on March 18, 1910.
 Ironically, Houdini believed it was for this feat that he would be most remembered.